What is a RAR File?

 Why there are so many RAR archives.

-A RAR archive could have a single small video, thousands of pictures, or 10 Gigabytes of files inside it.
-RAR's are very popular on Usenet because they let you compress sometimes large uploads in to the smallest package, but still keep them available to everyone because RAR decompression is found in every commonly used news reader (aka: Usenet software).
+RAR's are very popular on Usenet because they let posters compress large uploads into the smallest package, but the RAR format still keeps the upload available to everyone because RAR decompression is found in all commonly used newsgroup readers.

 So when you mix these two advantages, you get a system that is ideal for Usenet.
-Large files can be posted to a newsgroup, multiple random segments can be missing, and your Usenet software can download a perfect copy without you having to do anything.
+Large archives can be posted to a newsgroup, several random segments can be missing, and your software can extract a perfect copy without you having to do anything.

-As you would expect, this is the preferred method for handling all but the smallest files posted to Usenet.
-Just know that these file endings aren't confusing, your news reader takes care of all the complicated parts, you just click and download!
+As you would expect, this is the preferred method for handling all but the smallest files posted to binary newsgroups.
+Just know that this file extension isn't confusing, your newsreader takes care of all the complicated parts, you just have to click and download!